DivyaSakariya/budget_buddy/README.md

 ## AppIcon Integration

-A package for updating Flutter launcher icons to BusgetBuddy Icon.
+A package for updating Flutter launcher icons to BudgetBuddy Icon.

 1. Add Package in .yaml file
 ```dart